turbot/terraform-provider-turbot/website/docs/index.html.markdown

   order: 20
 ---

-# Provider: turbot
+# Turbot Guardrails Provider

-The Turbot provider is used to interact with the resources supported by Turbot.
+The Turbot Guardrails provider is used to interact with the resources supported by Turbot Guardrails.
 The provider needs to be configured with the proper credentials before it can be used.

 ## Authentication

-The Turbot provider offers a flexible means of providing credentials for authentication.
+The Turbot Guardrails provider offers a flexible means of providing credentials for authentication.
 The following methods are supported:

   - Credentials file
   - Static credentials